 Our financial condition and results of operations are materially affected by general economic conditions and financial markets in Japan and foreign countries, which would be influenced by various factors such as monetary policies taken by the Bank of Japan ("BOJ") and other central banks, and fiscal policies, policies on financial markets, as well as related laws, regulations and agreements adopted by governmental authorities.
-Those factors include, for example, monetary easing by the BOJ, monetary tightening by the Federal Reserve Board and other central banks, the increase of tariffs and other protectionist trade policies of countries including the U.S. Furthermore, geopolitical instability in various parts of the world, including North Africa, the Middle East, Asia and Eastern Europe, and material changes in regional economic or political unions or associations between countries, such as the United Kingdom's exit from the European Union, which took place on January 31, 2020, could contribute to economic instability in those and other regions.
+Those factors include, for example, monetary easing by the BOJ, monetary tightening by the Federal Reserve Board and other central banks, the increase of tariffs and other protectionist trade policies of countries including the U.S. Furthermore, geopolitical instability in various parts of the world, including North Africa, the Middle East, Asia and Eastern Europe, and material changes in regional economic or political unions or associations between countries could contribute to economic instability in those and other regions.
 Such regional economic instability could adversely affect Japanese and global economic conditions.